xyc/xyc.github.io/_posts/2015-11-11-webpack-hot-node.md

 I used to use Gulp and browserify to transform JSX code.
 Having tried out webpack in another little experiment, I saw the potential it could bring to our current workflow.
 After the migration, Gulp is still used for running automated test cases, but webpack handles all the front-end bundling process.

 Pete hunt wrote this excellent [tutorial](https://github.com/petehunt/webpack-howto) if you have used tools like browserify and want to try out webpack.
-Dan Abramov's [minimal hot reloading boilerplate](https://github.com/gaearon/react-hot-boilerplate) and [react-transform boilerplate](https://github.com/gaearon/react-transform-boilerplate)(with error handling) are also a good point to start.
+Dan Abramov's [minimal hot reloading boilerplate](https://github.com/gaearon/react-hot-boilerplate) and [react-transform boilerplate](https://github.com/gaearon/react-transform-boilerplate)(with error handling) are also a good point to start if you are starting from scratch.

 ## webpack-dev-server config